Home Crosses Pagan symbols Site search

 also called the Soldier's Cross

-Crosses associated with men-at-arms are found on various banners or medals, often in the form of the Maltese Cross or Military Cross.
+Crosses associated with men-at-arms are found on various banners and medals, often in the form of the Maltese Cross or Military Cross.
 This page, however, looks at a particularly unusual and infamous symbol known variously as the Battlefield Cross, Battle Cross, Soldier's Cross or Fallen Soldier's Cross.

 St. George kills the dragon